openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 Open edX Authorization Systems Diagram

 .. image:: oep-0066/Open_edX_Authorization.png
-   :alt: A diagram that shows the different systems/protocols used in Open edX to control authorization.
+   :alt: A diagram that shows the different systems/protocols used in the Open edX codebase to control authorization.
 The information in the diagram is also in the Open edX Authorization Systems Table (linked to in this document).

 .. toctree::
    :maxdepth: 1